Dual approach for object tracking based on optical flow and swarm intelligence: Introduction

 In course of tracking if there is any loss of dominant points due to some sort of unpredictable disturbances then the tracking procedures by KLT and PSO are disturbed.
 In that case instead of recomputation of dominant points, we reinitialize the missing dominant points by some heuristic approach which essentially exploits the intelligence level of swarms.
 Similar to the reinitialization of the missing dominant points sometimes positions of the particles of the individual swarm may need to be reinitialized due to its distraction from the individual swarm by some process of disturbances.
 When all the swarms around the boundary of the target object reach the optimal solution a bounding box is generated around the target object based on particles final positions.
 This entire method of tracking uses only one feature which is basically dominant points on the contour of the target object and other information of the target object boundary is captured by the annular ring(strip) of multiswarms within which polygonally approximated target object is embedded.
-Note that the notion of using dominant points on the contour of a target object as good features for object tracking is basically derived from the concept of interest points as proposed by Shi et.al \cite{cite49:shi1994good} and Tomasi et.al \cite{cite41:tomasi1991detection}.
+Note that the notion of using dominant points on the contour of a target object as good features for object tracking is basically derived from the concept of interest points as proposed by Shi et.al \cite{Shi94} and Tomasi et.al \cite{Tom91}.
 In our approach, instead of searching for interest points of an object for tracking we directly compute dominant points on the contour of the target object to be tracked and thereby reduces the search complexity of KLT algorithm for object tracking.
 In sec 2.3.3 we experimentally demonstrate that the set of dominant points on the contour of the target object is basically a subset of interest points.Further note that the use of dominant points as good features for object tracking is an important and unique concept which is not used by classical KLT algorithm for object tracking.
-The robustness of the proposed dual tracking algorithm, under several existing challenges of object tracking as stated earlier, is verified and established through several experimental studies on benchmark datasets \cite{cite9:Wu_2013},\cite{cite65:moudgil2017long},\cite{cite74:geiger2012we}.
-Another specialty of the proposed dual tracking algorithm is its robustness under short video sequence as well as long challenging video sequence where most of the existing classical approaches fail \cite{cite65:moudgil2017long}.
+The robustness of the proposed dual tracking algorithm, under several existing challenges of object tracking as stated earlier, is verified and established through several experimental studies on benchmark datasets \cite{Wu13}, \cite{Mou17}, \cite{Gei12}.
+Another specialty of the proposed dual tracking algorithm is its robustness under short video sequence as well as long challenging video sequence where most of the existing classical approaches fail \cite{Mou17}.
 Note that in the proposed dual tracking algorithm the KLT tracker for tracking the dominant points of the target object is continuously supplemented by PSO tracker from frame-2 to last frame.
 And due to embedding of the target object approximated by polygon in the annular ring(strip) of multiswarms,the target object is tightly captured throughout the tracking sequence by the multiswarms environment and there is no loss of meaningful information about the target object during tracking.
 Hence the proposed dual tracking algorithm is inherently robust.
-There are several striking features of the proposed dual tracking algorithm.The overall performance of the proposed dual tracking algorithm, with respect to several benchmark datasets, are very much competitive and in most of the cases superior than the others.